orangain/ktast/README.md

 manipulation.
 It can parse Kotlin source code into an AST, make modifications, and write it back to the source code.
 The features of the ktast are as follows:

-* It supports the grammar of the latest version of Kotlin
+* It supports the latest version of Kotlin syntax
 * AST nodes are represented as immutable data classes, and the copy method can be utilized
-* It can handle whitespaces and comments while maintaining them
+* It can handle whitespaces, comments, semicolons and trailing commas while manipulating AST nodes

 It includes the following components: